-Fixed maturity and alternative investments, such as hedge funds, fixed income funds, public equity funds, private equity funds and co-investments, CLO equity funds, real estate funds, infrastructure funds, private credit funds, and other alternative investments represent the majority of our total cash and invested assets.
+Fixed maturity and alternative investments, such as hedge funds, fixed income funds, public equity funds, private equity funds and co-investments, CLO equities, CLO equity funds, real estate funds, infrastructure funds, private credit funds, and other alternative investments represent the majority of our total cash and invested assets.
 These investments are reported at fair value on our consolidated balance sheet.
 Fair value prices for all trading and AFS securities in the fixed maturities portfolio are independently provided by our investment accounting service providers, investment managers, fund administrators, and investment custodians, each of which utilize internationally recognized independent pricing services.
-We record the unadjusted price provided by our investment accounting service providers investments is estimated based primarily on the most recently reported net asset values reported by the fund manager.
+We record the unadjusted price provided by our investment accounting service providers, managers or custodians.
+Fair value for our alternative investments is estimated based primarily on the most recently reported net asset values reported by the fund manager.
 Additionally, for some strategic investments for which we have elected the fair value option, our valuations of these investments are based on internal valuation models and methodologies that are subject to estimates and judgements that can vary from quarter to quarter.